The Hobbit: An

 US: The Extended Version is uncut and MPAA Unrated for:

-US: The US Theatrical Version is MPAA Unrated for:
+US: The cut US Theatrical Version was MPAA GP rated for:

 UK: A short version was passed X (18) uncut for: